Main section

 The National Archives’ decision regarding any application is final, and no appeal process is in place: it is the lead applicant’s responsibility to make sure that all of the information provided in the application is correct, their proposal meets the eligibility criteria, and all sections of the application are complete.
 Applications that are deemed ineligible will be excluded from consideration.
 Any points you wish to make should be made clearly and concisely in the application form.

-There are no restrictions on past applicants applying, however, repeat applications are no more likely to receive funding, and you are strongly encouraged to speak to The National Archives’ Grants and Funding Office before submitting a second application for the same project.
+There are no restrictions on past applicants applying, however, repeat applications are no more likely to receive funding, and you are strongly encouraged to speak to The National Archives’ Grants and Funding team before submitting a second application for the same project.
 There are no restrictions on institutions submitting an application for a different project than was previously assessed.

 Reporting, evaluation and knowledge dissemination